lfost42/grafana-notes/k8s/cka/itkiddie.md

 Task:
 1. Create a new Priority Class named `high-priority` for user workloads.
 The value of this class should be exactly one less than the highest existing user-defined priority class.
-2. Patch the existing deployment `busybox-logger` in the `priority` namespace to use the newly created `high-priority` class
+2. Patch the existing deployment `busybox-logger` in the `priority` namespace to use the newly created `high-priority` class.

 Video lnk: https://youtu.be/wiL_M9qbPX4?si=rOIyX45i5kON8Xr7